FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-09-02-how-to-make-first-steps-of-databinding-in-wpf.md

   ['/blog/articles/2014/09/02/how-to-make-first-steps-of-databinding-in-wpf/']
 ---

-In this blogpost I want to show you how to make first steps of Databinding in WPF.
+In this blog post I want to show you how to make first steps of Databinding in WPF.

 I often hear or see that people try to start with WPF but they do not start mit MVVM.
 Because databinding is frightening them.
 But why?
 Databinding is one of the biggest advantages you can have to decouple your logic from your view.